smarthomeNG/plugins/stateengine/README.md

 * Some problem fixes
 * Log improvements
 * Docu improvements
-* Leave actions are now immediately triggered as soon as current state gets left
+* Leave actions can now immediately triggered as soon as current state gets left (parameter: instant_leaveactions)

 ### v1.6.0
 * Get relative items at startup for all se_item_* attributes